Learn to craft your own kombucha, Eagle County

 “Kombucha is a cultured beverage,” Zing said.
 “If you’re completely deficient of enzymes and probiotics in your system, then it will help you immensely, but so will cultured vegetables like carrots, cabbage and beets.”

-While he agrees that drinking kombucha is better than drinking a cola, Zing said that the sugars in flavored versions of the drink can outweigh the benefits of the cultured part.
+While he agrees that drinking a kombucha is better than drinking a cola, Zing said that the sugars in flavored versions of the drink can outweigh the benefits of the cultured part.

 “But compared to a Coke or another sugared, caffeinated beverage, this is much better, giving you a natural energy lift from the B vitamins and the enzymes,” he said.

 Since SCOBYs multiply, most new kombucha brewers obtain their starter culture from someone who already makes their own batches.
-Krasovec said if you don’t have access to a SCOBY, then use some store-bought or homemade kombucha as a starter — an option that takes a little longer.
+Krasovec said if you don’t have access to a SCOBY, use some store-bought or homemade kombucha as a starter — an option that takes a little longer.

 Find someone who makes their own batches, however, and you should have no trouble finding a SCOBY starter.
 Each culture creates its own colony, new SCOBYs, to make continuous batches of probiotic refreshment.